ziqingW/Pneumonia_x_ray_classification/README.md

 The final result can be different by more iterations of training, hyperparameters tuning or other model architectures.

 ## Discussion
+  1. The image size can be important for the model performance.
+Since the difference is quite subtle for images between normal and pneumonia, larger image can be more beneficial for more details.
+However, the computation cost is also exponentially increased when dealing with large image.
+Therefore, I took the size of 128 x 128 here as the balance between performance and efficiency.
+  2. The sample number of dev set is quite small which is only 16.
+More dev samples may be good for the model performance.
+Because the samples were distributed by the author before shipped, no change was conducted here.
+  3. Other models as LeNet and AlexNet were also tried, but the performace was not significantly changed.
+  4. The final best accuracy of the testing set is 0.83, which is not very good and can't be reliable for actual usage.
+Thus, more following optimization is required definitely.

 ## Conclusion